jelocodes/jelocodes.github.io/_posts/2018-03-22-understanding_basic_javascript_gotchas.markdown

 **Weird Thing 2: 'this' & Scope**

-At first, I thought ```this``` in JS was similar to ```self``` in Ruby, where it points to the object where the keyword is referenced.
+At first, I thought 'this' in JS was similar to 'self' in Ruby, where it points to the object where the keyword is referenced.
 Not necessarily!
-In JS, where not everything is an object, the value of ```this``` is specifically determined by whether or not it's referenced *within* a method (i.e. a function that's a property of a JS object).
-If ```this``` is referenced inside a method, then its value is the object which received the method call.
+In JS, where not everything is an object, the value of 'this' is specifically determined by whether or not it's referenced *within* a method (i.e. a function that's a property of a JS object).
+If 'this' is referenced inside a method, then its value is the object which received the method call.
 If it's called outside of a method, its value is automatically the global scope.
 This can cause confusion in nested functions:

 ```
 let person = {